-- Our SENDCO, Mrs Peters, has achieved the National SENCO Award and the Postgraduate Diploma in Education. - A Teacher of the Deaf (Mrs Pereira), BSL Signing Assistants and a specialist Speech and Language therapist who works in HID ARP (Glynis Hayes) as well as working in the mainstream school 1 day every other week. - A Speech and Language therapist who works in the main school every other week - Both Mrs Upfield, Mrs Galley have received nurture training from Buckinghamshire Council, and attend regular network meetings, to keep up to date with best practice. - A specialist speech and language LSA. - A link Occupational Therapist (Miss Boreland Philippa Goldby) who provides termly advice clinics. - Strong links with all specialist teachers at Bucks Council.
+- Our SENCO, Mrs Peters, has achieved the National SENCO Award and the Postgraduate Diploma in Education. - Teacher of the Deaf, BSL Signing Assistants and a specialist Speech and Language therapist who works in HID ARP - Link Speech and Language therapist who works in the school 1 day a week - Mrs Upfield, Mrs Galley and Miss Broadhurst have received Nurture training from Bucks County Council and attend regular network meetings to keep up to date with best practice.